Center For Advanced Intestinal Rehabilitation

 Who we are

-Children's Center for Advanced Intestinal Rehabilitation team actively participates in research focused on the treatment and understanding of short bowel syndrome and has made major contributions to the field.
-Children's doctors developed the serial transverse enteroplasty (STEP) procedure, a breakthrough surgical technique that lengthens the bowels of children with short bowel syndrome.
+Boston Children's Center for Advanced Intestinal Rehabilitation team actively participates in research focused on the treatment and understanding of short bowel syndrome and has made major contributions to the field.
+Boston Children's doctors developed the serial transverse enteroplasty (STEP) procedure, a breakthrough surgical technique that lengthens the bowels of children with short bowel syndrome.

 Short bowel syndrome is a complex and often devastating disorder caused by the loss of part of the small bowel.
 Treatment options for children with this condition include nutritional management, medical services or surgical services.